isomerpages/govtech-corp/media/technews/_posts/2019-10-08-post-An inside look at how GovTech reduced 845 form fields to just 90 on the GoBusiness Licensing portal.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="The GovTech team who helped build the GoBusiness Licensing portal" src="/images/technews/GoBusiness_Licensing_portal_1.jpg">
 </div>
-<h3>Get to know the GovTech team who helped build the GoBusiness Licensing portal, and learn about their challenges and triumphs along the way.</h3>
+<p>Get to know the GovTech team who helped build the GoBusiness Licensing
+portal, and learn about their challenges and triumphs along the way.</p>
 <p>So you’ve got a brilliant idea for a new business—you’ve done the sums,
 selected an ideal location for a shopfront, found the right partners and are raring to go.
 Your first hurdle?</p>